kjhealy/kieranhealy.hugo/content/blog/gssr-update/index.markdown

 ---

-{{% admonition info Summary %}}
+{{% admonition info Another Update %}}

-Update 2: gssr is now two packages: [gssr](https://kjhealy.github.io/gssr/) and [gssrdoc](https://kjhealy.github.io/gssrdoc/).
+gssr is now two packages: [gssr](https://kjhealy.github.io/gssr/) and [gssrdoc](https://kjhealy.github.io/gssrdoc/).
 They're also available as binary packages via R-Universe which means they will install _much_ faster.
 See [this post](https://kieranhealy.org/blog/archives/2024/04/15/gssr-is-now-two-packages-gssr-and-gssrdoc/) for details.

 {{% /admonition %}}